Bucket List: Tourist Attractions, Activities, and Best Places to Visit in Casablanca

 Take a Photograph at Mahkama du Pacha

-Surprisingly, it’s designed by a Frenchman Cadet and completed in 1942.
-There’s one theory that because of France’s war effort, modern resources were short at the time so Cadet had to resort to constructing the building with traditional Moroccan style and materials.
+Surprisingly, it was designed by a Frenchman Cadet and completed in 1942.
+There’s one theory that modern resources were short at the time because of France’s war effort, so Cadet had to resort to constructing the building with traditional Moroccan style and materials.

 Visit Notre Dame de Lourdes